 The Department has made Regulations introducing Welfare Supplementary Payments for the purpose of helping those who have incurred financial disadvantage through reduction, or termination, of current social security benefits as a result of welfare reform.

-The principal strand of the welfare reforms is the introduction of a new payment called Universal Credit.
-It replaces six existing benefits and may be payable to people in or out of work.
-The Department is now introducing administrative payments, similar to the Welfare Supplementary Payments for existing benefits, to help those entitled to Universal Credit who incur financial disadvantage as a result of specified welfare changes.
-If current secondary legislation cannot continue to support recipients of existing Welfare Supplementary Payments when they transfer to Universal Credit, administrative payments will be made.
-The Department is also introducing new payments for those entitled to Universal Credit and who are subsequently affected by specific welfare changes.
+The principal strand of the welfare reforms was the introduction of a new payment called Universal Credit.
+It replaced six existing benefits and may be payable to people in or out of work.
+The Department has introduced administrative payments, similar to the Welfare Supplementary Payments for existing benefits, to help those entitled to Universal Credit who incur financial disadvantage as a result of specified welfare changes.
+The Department has also introduced new payments for those entitled to Universal Credit and who are subsequently affected by specific welfare changes.
 The Department can stop these administrative arrangements at any time or make any adjustments it may consider necessary.

-It is the intention of the Department to bring forward further Regulations supporting those persons who are entitled to Universal Credit but because of welfare reform have incurred a financial disadvantage.
-This will require the political institutions to be in place.
+It is the intention of the Department to bring forward further Regulations to the Assembly as soon as possible to support those persons who are entitled to Universal Credit but because of welfare reform have incurred a financial disadvantage.
 In the meantime, the Department has put in place arrangements to ensure that mitigation payments are made.

 After the introduction of Universal Credit on the 27 September 2017 those persons entitled to the benefit and receiving a Benefit Cap Welfare Supplementary Payment would lose that payment in the normal course of events because the award of Housing Benefit would cease.
 The Department intends to make interim payments equivalent to the amount of the Welfare Supplementary Payment unless the amount of Universal Credit is reduced by less than the Welfare Supplementary Payment.
 In that case a revised administrative Welfare Supplementary Payment equal to the amount of the deduction will be paid.
 Administrative Welfare Supplementary Payments will be made to the claimant(s) or a person appointed on their behalf.

-The Benefit Cap amount was reduced from £26,000 to £20,000 from 7th November 2016.
-Persons entitled to Universal Credit and affected by a Benefit Cap reduction will be eligible for an administrative Welfare Supplementary Payment if they reside with a child for whom they are responsible and they have been in receipt of a welfare benefit from the 6th November 2016 (the day before the £20,000 Benefit Cap was introduced).
-Those previously entitled to a Welfare Supplementary Payment under Part 2 of the Welfare Supplementary Payments Regulations (Northern Ireland) 2016 are not entitled to an administrative Welfare Supplementary Payment if entitlement ceased for a reason other than claiming Universal Credit.
+The Benefit Cap amount was reduced from £26,000 to £20,000 from 7 November 2016.
+Persons entitled to Universal Credit and affected by a Benefit Cap reduction will be eligible for an administrative Welfare Supplementary Payment if they reside with a child for whom they are responsible.

 Administrative Welfare Supplementary Payments will be paid every four weeks in arrears from the date of the first Benefit Cap deduction from Universal Credit.
 The payment will be made to the claimant or a person appointed on their behalf.